 - The cutting instrument

-- The “ticking clock” (in this case, the girl will starve if she does not escape)
+- The “ticking clock” (in this case, the girl’s own biological processes: she’ll starve if she doesn’t escape)

 - The victim must self-mutilate